nishantapatil3/spire-federation-kind/README.md

 # Spire Federation using Kind Clusters
 Spire Federation provides zero trust security of workloads in kubernetes clusters and is wide adopted by cloud service providers.

-In this example we will create two clusters and setup them with trust domains `cluster1.com` and `cluster2.com`
+In this example we will create two kind clusters and set them up with trust domains `cluster1.com` and `cluster2.com`

-Then we will use the same example provided in spire official example and modify the docker container to be suitable for kubernetes deployment.
+Then we will use the examples provided in spire official example and modify the docker container to be suitable for kubernetes deployment.

 Source: [Spire federation example](https://github.com/spiffe/spire-tutorials/tree/master/docker-compose/federation)